AntoineComeau/Lfuncff/README.md

 **cursed:0**                         ----- number of curves that needs the conjecture to be evaluated

-**conjecture:true**                  ----- if conjecture on sign of func. eq. is true, Legendre only
+**conjecture:true**                  ----- if conjecture on sign of functional equation is true, Legendre only

 **time:1805ms**                      ----- running time